DS-Meena/DS-Meena.github.io/_posts/2022-04-13-Hashing_and_Hash_functions.md

 ## Hash Functions

-Hash functions are used to convert given index value into a small index or key.
-A good hash function generates different indeces for different values.
+Hash functions are used to convert given index value or key into a small index.
+A good hash function generates different indeces for different index values.

 Example: -